70% of Americans need a raise this year to combat inflation

 In other words, the same workers who aren’t holding their breath for the extra income need it for daily living, especially amidst potentially rising prices.

 Tips on how to ask for a pay raise

 If you’re not anticipating a wage increase, you might consider having a conversation about it with your boss.
 Keep in mind how your company is doing and how the pandemic has impacted its finances.
-Here are a few tips to build a strong case for the extra money:
+Here are a few tips to build a strong case to negotiate extra money: